sanaloha/javalearning/learning/TimeSpaceComplexit.md

-#Time complexity tells us how the runtime of an algorithm grows as the input size (n) increases.
-We usually express it in Big-O notation.
+Time complexity tells us how the runtime of an algorithm grows as the input size (n) increases. usually express it in Big-O notation.

 **Common Time Complexities:
 O(1) → Constant time → Independent of input size.
 Example: Accessing an element in an array by index.